Responsibilities & Strategies

 South East Wales

 The South East Wales Transport Commission, chaired by Lord Burns, was established to look at alternative ways of reducing congestion on the M4.
 It published its final report in November 2020.
 In January 2021 the Welsh Government set up the Burns Delivery Unit to accelerate implementation of the 58 recommendations of the Commission.
-It produced its first annual report in January 2022.
+It produced its second annual report in January 2023.

-In February 2022, the Welsh Government announced that it would be setting up a North Wales Transport Commission to hold a year-long review that will develop recommendations for road, rail, bus and active travel across the whole of north Wales.
+In February 2022, the Welsh Government announced it would set up a North Wales Transport Commission to hold a year-long review to develop recommendations for road, rail, bus and active travel across the whole of north Wales.
 The commission produced its interim report in June 2023.

 Transport Action Network Cymru has been set up to strengthen our presence in Wales and to provide more focus for our work around the roads review.